nbrandaleone-aws/awesome-appmesh/README.md

 ### ISTIO

-### LinkerD
+### Linkerd

-- [LinkerD on AWS](https://github.com/HansNesbitt/linkerd-on-eks) - This github repo describes how to run LinkerD on AWS.
+- [Linkerd on AWS](https://github.com/HansNesbitt/linkerd-on-eks) - This github repo describes how to run Linkerd on AWS.

 ### Envoy